calebnance/jekyll_blog-calebnance/_posts/react-native/2021-10-31-react-navigation-multi-modal-transition.markdown

 title: "React Navigation V6 Multi Modal Transition Setup"
 date: 2021-10-31 10:12:48 -0500
 excerpt: react navigation v6 transition setup
-comments: true
 categories: react-native
 tags: code howto javascript react-native react react-navigation
 ---

-Today I wanted share a quick snippet for **React Navigation V6*, how to setup a multi-modal transition structure with the use of their [Group API](https://reactnavigation.org/docs/group/).
+Today I wanted share a quick snippet for **React Navigation V6**, how to setup a multi-modal transition structure with the use of their [Group API](https://reactnavigation.org/docs/group/).

 Let's say you wanted 2 (or more) modal types, one group of modals that opened in full screen and another group that opened in the Presentation mode.